polyfillpolyfill/polyfill-service/README.md

 Configuration
 -------------

-We configure the Polyfill service using environment variables.
+You can configure the Polyfill service using environment variables.
 In development, configurations are set in `.env`.
 In production, these are set through Heroku config.

   * `PORT`: The port on which to listen for HTTP requests (default 3000).
-  * `NODE_ENV`: Name of environment.
-We use `dev`, `prod`, `ci` or `qa`.
+  * `NODE_ENV`: Name of environment. `dev`, `prod`, `ci` or `qa`.
 Just used for logging.
   * `FASTLY_SERVICE_ID`, `FASTLY_API_KEY`: Used to fetch and render cache hit stats on the [usage] page of the hosted documentation.
 If not specified, no stats will be shown.
   * `PINGDOM_CHECK_ID`, `PINGDOM_API_KEY`, `PINGDOM_ACCOUNT`, `PINGDOM_USERNAME`, `PINGDOM_PASSWORD`: Used to fetch and render uptime and response time stats on the [usage] page of the hosted documentation.
 If not specified, no stats will be shown.
   * `GRAPHITE_HOST`: Host to which to send Carbon metrics.
 If not set, no metrics will be sent.
   * `GRAPHITE_PORT`: Port on the `GRAPHITE_HOST` to which to send Carbon metrics (default 2002).
   * `SAUCE_USER_NAME` and `SAUCE_API_KEY`: [Sauce Labs][sauce] credentials for grunt test tasks (not used by the service itself)
   * `ENABLE_ACCESS_LOG`: Any truthy value will enable writing an HTTP access log from Node.
-Useful if we are not running node behind a routing layer like nginx or heroku.
+Useful if you are not running node behind a routing layer like nginx or heroku.

 Testing
 -------

-The tests are split into for the service and tests for the polyfills.
+The tests are split into tests for the service and tests for the polyfills.
 The polyfill tests require `SAUCE_USER_NAME` and `SAUCE_API_KEY` to be configured, view the [configuration](#configuration) section for more information.

 ```sh
 grunt test           # run service tests and polyfill tests on a small set of browsers